Socially responsible business: Environmental sphere

 Environmentally, the SRB integrates the activities such as protecting the environment by reducing waste and using natural resources in an effective and sustainable way.

 The partnership between Motorola and the Environmental Protection Agency (EPA) is one example that demonstrates the socially responsible practices.
 Motorola, a US multinational telecommunications corporation, has been voluntarily participating in the EPA WasteWise project.

 The WasteWise project is divided into three main areas: waste reduction, recycling, and manufacturing recycled products.
 In regards to waste reduction, for example, Motorola has illustrated a clear set of objectives, stating that the company's goal is to reduce waste by 10% by 2016, compared with 2011 numbers.
 Along with that, there are also other objectives and statistics such as year-over-year-change to show the process.

 As a result, Motorola has contributed to the society in a positive and significant way.
 For instance, the company is reported to have successfully recycled more than 80 percent of waste across different sites.

 Social sphere

-The Body Shop, a global leading cosmetics and beauty brand, is well known for proactively being a force for good and creating many positive changes to the society.
+The Body Shop, a global cosmetics and beauty brand, is known for its involvement in advocacy.
 The Body Shop has been collaborating with various organizations such as ECPAT and NGOs to combat challenging social issues.

-For example, the Body Shop participates in the ECPAT’s three years campaign to support the movement against child prostitution, trafficking of children and young people.
-There are three main focuses in this strategy.
-Firstly, the company aims to educate and raise awareness of the human trafficking issues.
-Secondly, the Body Shop advocates in the campaign to sign petitions for a greater involvement from the customers and government to take actions.
-Thirdly, the company then monitors the progress, assesses the campaign impacts and raises funds to support the activities.

-The Body Shop and ECPAT’s three years campaign has been very influential across many countries.
-Due to the company’s global presence in over 60 markets, the company itself has been a major force in raising awareness of human trafficking issues worldwide.
-The statistics has shown that there are 7,044,278 people signed the petition in the campaign, which is considered to be one remarkable success in the history of the Body Shop.
-In addition to this tremendous support, the campaign has attracted government sector support from 16 different countries to bring changes on its legislation.
+For example, the Body Shop participates in the ECPAT's three year campaign to support the movement against child prostitution, trafficking of children and young people.
+This campaign has been influential across many countries.
+Due to the company's global presence in over 60 markets, the company itself has been a major force in raising awareness of human trafficking issues worldwide.
+The statistics has shown that there are 7,044,278 people signed campaign petitions.
+In addition to this support, the campaign has attracted government sector support from 16 different countries to bring changes on its legislation.